-- Too much or too little air pressure.
+- · Too much or too little air pressure.

 - Bad wear.
-You need at least 4/32-inch tread depth in every major groove on front tires.
-You need 2/32 inch on other tires.
+At least 4/32-inch tread depth is required in every major groove on front tires.
+A 2/32-inch tread depth is required on other tires.
 No fabric should show through the tread or sidewall.

 - Cuts or other damage.

-- Tread separation.
+- · Tread separation.

 - Dual tires that come in contact with each other or parts of the vehicle.

-- Mismatched sizes.
+- · Mismatched sizes.

-- Radial and bias-ply tires used together.
+- · Radial and bias-ply tires used together.

-- Cut or cracked valve stems.
+- · Cut or cracked valve stems.

-- Re-grooved, recapped, or retreaded tires on the front wheels of a bus are prohibited.
+- Regrooved, recapped or retreaded tires on the front wheels of a bus.
+These are prohibited.